pfsense/docs/source/monitoring/performing-a-packet-capture.rst

 iftop
 -----

-A second method of sniffing traffic via a shell is with iftop.
-The method of installing iftop is highlighted at `Add_Packages <Add_Packages>`__.
+A second method of sniffing traffic via a shell is with iftop, which is availabe in the package repository.

 iftop allows designating the interface from which to grab traffic.